aleph-fbk/aleph-fbk.github.io/_projects/SERICS.md

 # projects:                       # List of IDs of related projects
 #     -

-collaborations:                   # List of IDs of related collaborations
+# collaborations:                 # List of IDs of related collaborations
-    - ST
-    - RiSING
+#     -

 people:                           # List of IDs of related people
     - AlessandroTomasi